-- The Immigration Service team offer a free face-to-face advice service to all currently enrolled students and some unconditional offer holders
+- The Immigration Service team offers a free face-to-face advice service to all currently enrolled students and some unconditional offer holders

-- Our international student advisers are qualified and experienced; they will advise on your option and check through your visa application and supporting documentation
+- Our international student advisers are qualified and experienced; they will advise on your options and check through your visa application and supporting documentation

 - We can write supporting letters to explain any anomalies in your application